 The Augusta Housing Authority may divide (bifurcate) your lease in order to evict the individual or terminate the assistance of the individual who has engaged in criminal activity (the abuser or perpetrator) directly relating to domestic violence, dating violence, sexual assault, or stalking.

-If the Augusta Housing Authority chooses to remove the abuser or perpetrator, The Augusta Housing Authority may not take away the rights of eligible tenants to the unit or otherwise punish the remaining tenants.
-If the evicted abuser or perpetrator was the sole tenant to have established eligibility for assistance under the program, The Augusta Housing Authority must allow the tenant who is or has been a victim and other household members to remain in the unit for a period of time, in order to establish eligibility under the program or under another HUD housing program covered by VAWA, or, find alternative housing.
+If the AHA chooses to remove the abuser or perpetrator, The AHA may not take away the rights of eligible tenants to the unit or otherwise punish the remaining tenants.
+If the evicted abuser or perpetrator was the sole tenant to have established eligibility for assistance under the program, The AHA must allow the tenant who is or has been a victim and other household members to remain in the unit for 30 days, in order to establish eligibility under the program or under another HUD housing program covered by VAWA, or, find alternative housing.

-In removing the abuser or perpetrator from the household, The Augusta Housing Authority must follow Federal, State, and local eviction procedures.
-In order to divide a lease, The Augusta Housing Authority may, but is not required to, ask you for documentation or certification of the incidences of domestic violence, dating violence, sexual assault, or stalking.
+In removing the abuser or perpetrator from the household, The AHA must follow Federal, State, and local eviction procedures.
+In order to divide a lease, The AHA may, but is not required to, ask you for documentation or certification of the incidences of domestic violence, dating violence, sexual assault, or stalking.